mynameisvinn/FastHub/README.md

 # FastHub
 FastHub is a collection of utilities for [Hub](https://github.com/activeloopai/hub).

+Note: This is a proof of concept only.
+It only works for images with `dtype=uint8`.

 ## Quickstart
 ### Moving bytes back and forth on Hub
 ```python